Mohamed-Elmz/Bank_Fraud_Detection/README.md

-# Explainable Approach to Fraudulent Bank Account Detection
+# Explainable and Fairness Driven Approach to Fraudulent Bank Account Detection
+> The final report "Explainable and Fairness Driven Approach to Fraudulent Bank Account Detection" describing our project is availble here.

 ## Project Background